Everyone experiences scratches, cuts and blisters that typically heal on their own.

 • Advanced patient portal: We’re providing our patients with a free online patient portal called MyChart.
 Using MyChart on your computer or mobile device, you can message your care provider, view test results and immunizations, ask for prescription refills, and much more!

-• Efficient information access: Over a period of time, GHS will use just one health information system instead of using many different computer systems to manage your information.
+• Efficient information access: Over a period of time, Prisma Health will use just one health information system instead of using many different computer systems to manage your information.

-• Enhanced patient safety: GHS clinicians are using Epic to enhance patient safety.
+• Enhanced patient safety: Prisma Health clinicians are using Epic to enhance patient safety.
 The system allows for drug interaction and allergic reaction checks and also generates patient education reminders and after visit summaries.

 • Secure information: Epic protects your health information by making sure that only essential health care individuals have access to view your health information.
 Epic also meets all federal patient privacy guidelines (HIPPA).